Jeimer Candelario Player Props: Nationals vs. Mets

-The Washington Nationals, including Jeimer Candelario (batting .206 in his past 10 games, with two doubles, three home runs, three walks and nine RBI), take on starter Kodai Senga and the New York Mets at Citi Field, Thursday at 7:10 PM ET.
+On Friday, Jeimer Candelario (hitting .194 in his past 10 games) and the Washington Nationals face the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-2 with an RBI) against the Rockies.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Jeimer Candelario Game Info & Props vs. the Mets